Is an EOB the Same as A Medical Bill?

 We are available 24/7 because an accident can happen at any time.
 Do not risk your health!
 Get help from the ER experts when you need it, visit us immediately on.

-#1 Medical Emergency Care in Plano, Near Frisco and Allen
+#1 Medical Emergency Care in Plano and Mesquite

 Find the ER Specialists at prestigeer.org, We provide the Best 24 HR.
 Emergency Medical Services in Plano.
 Don’t Wait in Line for ER Care!
 Don’t forget that WE STAY OPEN 24/7.

 Get back on track to enjoying life, FAST!
 Experienced, Effective and Caring Emergency Physicians team up with the best On-Site ER care for everything from Minor to Major Injuries and Conditions.